MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rdn1edge/how-to/acs-test.rst

 Supported command line options are listed below

-   -  -v <absolute path to the luv-live prebuilt image> (optional)
+   -  -v <absolute path to the luv-live prebuilt image>

       -  Allows use of a pre-built luv-live image for the test.
 The absolute path to the luv-live image has be supplied as the parameter.
-This parameter is optional, and if not specified, the luv-live image is picked up from the location into which the images are packaged by the build command.

    -  -n [true|false] (optional)